react-component/input-number/README.md

 ## License

-rc-inputNumber is released under the MIT license.
+rc-input-number is released under the MIT license.